-- a.
+a.
 Cleaning and maintenance of the grease interceptor or grease trap shall be performed by the user.
-Cleaning shall include the complete removal of all contents, including floating materials, wastewater, and bottom sludge and solids. - b.
-Decanting, backflushing or discharging of removed wastes back into the grease interceptor or grease trap from which the waste was removed or any other grease interceptor or grease trap, for the purpose of reducing the volume to be hauled and disposed is prohibited. - c.
-Grease interceptors or grease traps shall be pumped out completely at a minimum frequency of once every ninety days, or more frequently as needed to prevent carry over of fats, oil and grease into the County owned collection system.
-Grease traps shall be cleaned at a minimum frequency of every thirty days, or more often as necessary to prevent pass through of grease and other food solids to the County owned collection system.
-Cleaning and maintenance shall include removal of materials from the tank walls, baffles, cross pipes, inlets and outlets. - d.
-The user shall be responsible for maintaining the grease interceptor or grease trap in a condition for efficient operation in order to ensure compliance with this article. - e.
-Grease interceptors shall be considered to be out of compliance if the grease layer on top exceeds six inches or the solids layer on the bottom exceeds eight inches or if the Grease/Solids Depth is more than twenty-five percent of the total water column. - f.
+Cleaning shall include the complete removal of all contents, including floating materials, wastewater, and bottom sludge and solids.

+b.
+Decanting, backflushing or discharging of removed wastes back into the grease interceptor or grease trap from which the waste was removed or any other grease interceptor or grease trap, for the purpose of reducing the volume to be hauled and disposed is prohibited.

+c.
+Grease interceptors or grease traps shall be pumped out completely at a minimum frequency of once every 90 days, or more frequently as needed to prevent carry over of fats, oil and grease into the county owned collection system.
+Grease traps shall be cleaned at a minimum frequency of every 30 days, or more often as necessary to prevent pass through of grease and other food solids to the county owned collection system.
+Cleaning and maintenance shall include removal of materials from the tank walls, baffles, cross pipes, inlets and outlets.

+d.
+The user shall be responsible for maintaining the grease interceptor or grease trap in a condition for efficient operation in order to ensure compliance with this article.

+e.
+Grease interceptors shall be considered to be out of compliance if the grease layer on top exceeds six inches or the solids layer on the bottom exceeds eight inches or if the grease/solids depth is more than 25 percent of the total water column.

+f.
 Grease interceptors shall be considered out of compliance if there is exposed rebar inside the device or visual evidence of malfunction.
-The grease interceptor must be rehabbed or replaced within 180 days. - g.
-Grease traps shall be considered out of compliance if the baffle, or inlet and/or outlet piping are in poor condition, or improper seal is allowing leaking or odors to escape. - h.
-Wastes removed from each grease interceptor or grease trap shall be disposed at a Florida Department of Environmental Protection Agency permitted facility to receive such wastes, in accordance with the provisions of this article.
-In no way shall the wastes be returned to any private or public portion of the County owned collection system or the treatment plants, without prior written approval from the Department. - i.
+The grease interceptor must be rehabbed or replaced within 180 days.

+g.
+Grease traps shall be considered out of compliance if the baffle, or inlet and/or outlet piping are in poor condition, or improper seal is allowing leaking or odors to escape.

+h.
+Wastes removed from each grease interceptor or grease trap shall be disposed at a state department of environmental protection agency permitted facility to receive such wastes, in accordance with the provisions of this article.
+In no way shall the wastes be returned to any private or public portion of the county owned collection system or the treatment plants, without prior written approval from the department.

+i.
 Flushing the grease interceptor or grease trap with water having a temperature in excess of 140°F shall be strictly prohibited.

-- j.
-All maintenance of grease interceptors or grease traps, including proper disposal, shall be performed by the user at the user's sole expense. - k.
-Any requests for an extension to the required maintenance shall be made in writing to the Department, at least forty-five days prior to the compliance date.
+j.
+All maintenance of grease interceptors or grease traps, including proper disposal, shall be performed by the user at the user's sole expense.

+k.
+Any requests for an extension to the required maintenance shall be made in writing to the department, at least 45 days prior to the compliance date.
 The written request shall include the reason for the extension and the steps to be taken to avoid future delays.
 If a violation or overflow occurs after approval, the extension approval shall be revoked.
-Notwithstanding the above, all requests for extensions under this section shall be in the sole discretion of the Department.
+Notwithstanding the above, all requests for extensions under this section shall be in the sole discretion of the department.
 Facilities shall be limited to one extension per calendar year.
-Extensions granted under this section shall not exceed forty-five days.
+Extensions granted under this section shall not exceed 45 days.

-(C) Sand and Oil Interceptor Requirements.
+(c) Sand and oil interceptor requirements.

-(1) In General.
+(1) In general.